Skip to main content

 x amount of input tax

-Input tax is the total input tax for the mixed-use expenses.
-It does not include input tax on expenditure relating solely to taxable days and non-taxable days.
+In the calculation, input tax is the total input tax for the mixed-use expenses.
+It does not include input tax on expenditure relating only to taxable days and non-taxable days.

-Income-earning days is the total number of days when rent or a fee is paid for the use of the asset, regardless of the amount paid.
+Income-earning days are the total number of days when rent or a fee is paid for the use of the asset, regardless of the amount paid.
 It includes family, non-associated persons and any income-earning use spent repairing or relocating the asset.
+When you're paid rent at less than market rate, you must pay GST at full market value if you're providing the rental to an associated person.

 Private days is the total days the assets is used with no amount of rent or fee paid.

 Note that the definition of 'income-earning days' is different from the days used to work out income tax expenses.
-For GST purposes it includes all days that rent is received, regardless of what percentage of market rate is paid.
+For GST purposes it includes all days that you get rent for, regardless of what percentage of market rate is paid.

 Using alternative measures other than days

-You can use other measures in the formula if they reflect the time the asset is used more accurately.
+You can use other measures in the formula if they reflect more accurately the time the asset is used.
 For example:

 • flying hours for an aircraft